-As your agency joins this cohort, you will have TIP and Wraparound Trained Transition Facilitators to support youth in their recovery goals that align with the OCP3 system of care grant.
-As such, youth served and their families will have the opportunity to provide feedback about services by participating and enrolling in the OCP3 Evaluation Program.
+Youth served and their families will have the opportunity to provide feedback about services by participating and enrolling in the OCP3 Evaluation Program.
 Incentives are provided for their time and participation.
 BBHC Peer Evaluators will meet with youth who agree to participate and ask about the effectiveness and satisfaction of services.
 Youth and family participation in the evaluation is fully voluntary and based on informed consent.
 OCP3 staff will provide training as well as information about the evaluation that participating agencies can share with youth and families.
-Agencies participating in the OCP3 program agree to collaborate with the voluntary National Evaluation process.
+Agencies participating in the OCP3 program agree to collaborate with the voluntary Evaluation process.